undless/gatling.io-doc/content/tutorials/scripting-intro-js/index.md

 The open-source version of Gatling allows you to run simulations locally, generating load from your computer.
 Running a new or modified simulation locally is often useful to ensure it works before launching it on Gatling Enterprise Cloud.
-Using the Java SDK, you can launch your test in interactive mode using the following approach:
+Using the JavaScript CLI, you can launch your test in interactive mode using the following approach:

 Using the terminal, you can launch your test with the following command in the `javascript` project directory: